 Effective November 10, 2005, all of the issued and outstanding preferred shares of the Company were automatically and mandatorily converted into the Company's common stock, \$.01 par value per share (the "Common Stock") in accordance with the terms of the Company's Restated Certification of Incorporation (the "Preferred Stock Conversion").
-In accordance with the conversion provisions contained in the Restated Certificate of Incorporation, all issued and outstanding shares of the Company's Series A Preferred Stock, Series B Preferred Stock, Series C-1 Preferred Stock, Series C-2 Preferred Stock and Series C-3 Preferred Stock (collectively, the "Preferred Stock") were converted automatically into the Company's Common Stock upon the Company's receipt of the written consent to the Preferred Stock Conversion from the holders of at least 51% of the shares of the Company's Series A Preferred Stock.
-On November 10, 2005, the Company received the consent to the Preferred Stock Conversion from GCE Holdings LLC (the assignee of all of the Company's Preferred Stock (prior to its conversion into Common Stock) formerly held by each of Care Capital Investments II, LP, Care Capital Offshore Investments II, LP, Essex Woodlands Health Ventures V, L.P., Galen Partners International III, L.P., Galen Partners III, L.P. and Galen Employee Fund III, L.P.), such entity holding in the aggregate in excess of 51% of the issued and outstanding shares of the Company's Series A Preferred Stock.
-In accordance with the terms of the Company's Restated Certificate of Incorporation, all shares of the Company's Preferred Stock were automatically converted into an aggregate of approximately 305.4 million shares of the Company's Common Stock.
-At December 31, 2006 and June 30, 2006, the Company had approximately 72.0 million shares of Convertible Preferred Stock authorized and available for issuance.
+In accordance with the conversion provisions contained in the Restated Certificate of Incorporation, all issued and outstanding shares of the Company's Series A, B, C-1, C-2 and C-3 Preferred Stock (collectively, the "Preferred Stock") were converted automatically into the Company's Common Stock upon the Company's receipt of the written consent to the Preferred Stock Conversion from the holders of at least 51% of the shares of the Company's Series A Preferred Stock.
+On November 10, 2005, the Company received the consent to the Preferred Stock Conversion from GCE Holdings LLC, the assignee of Preferred Stock prior to its conversion into Common Stock formerly held by each of Care Capital Investments II, LP, Care Capital Offshore Investments II, LP, Essex Woodlands Health Ventures V, L.P., Galen Partners International III, L.P., Galen Partners III, L.P., and Galen Employee Fund III, L.P., such entity holding in the aggregate in excess of 51% of the issued and outstanding shares of the Company's Preferred Stock were automatically converted into an aggregate of approximately 305.4 million shares of the Company's Common Stock.
+At December 31, 2005 and September 30, 2006, the Company had approximately 72.0 million shares of Convertible Preferred Stock authorized and available for issuance.